It’s not just orange cheese and Gary Lineker you know! Leicester is a compact

 times - Streetlife has been attracting its own unique exotic blend of queer life forms

-large sprawling bar area where locals dance to cheese and a spacious main hall
+ever since.
+It has a large sprawling bar area where locals normally dance to cheese and a spacious main hall

 Many who leave alone wend their ways to the neighbouring Abbey Park.
 You cross a small bridge and drop down onto the towpath